 - Older adults.
 As people age the skin’s ability to produce vitamin D decreases.

 - People with dark skin.
 Darker skin absorbs less sunlight than lighter skin.

 - People in the northern part of the U.S. The farther one is from the equator, the less direct sunlight they receive, especially in the winter.

 - People who spend a lot of time indoors during the day.
 Whether someone is homebound, stuck in the office or works nights, people who are rarely outside tend not to get enough vitamin D from sunlight.
 It’s important to note, sunlight coming through a window doesn’t produce vitamin D.

 - People who are overweight.
 It’s believed fat holds onto the vitamin D and hinders its release into the blood stream.

 Additionally, certain medications and health conditions can decrease a person’s vitamin D levels.

 Remember, the best source of vitamin D is sunshine.
-So make an effort to get outside this winter to help prevent a “d-ficiency.”
+So make an effort to get outside to help prevent a “d-ficiency.”

 Editor’s Note: This article was originally published Jan.
 28, 2016.
 It has been revamped and updated for accuracy and comprehensiveness.